etsy/feature/GENERALIZING.md

 code in this branch is completely untested and may still be wrongheaded in many ways.

-That said, the basic approach I took in that branch was to introduce a new abstraction, the "experimental unit".
+The basic approach I took in that branch was to introduce a new abstraction, the "experimental unit".
 Every feature is tested relative to some kind of experimental unit which is named in the feature's configuration (under the `unit` key) though the Feature_World implementation can provide a default.
 Each kind of experimental unit can support:

 - explicit configuration of variants based on some characteristic of the unit.